 - 1. N-Ring Manager cannot have RSTP or Trunking enabled. - 2.
-RSTP & N-Ring are different modes and cannot have redundant links along those lines.
+RSTP & N-Ring are different modes and cannot share links or segments along those lines.
 See the examples in the RSTP configuration section. - 3.
 Do not use Trunking on a switch that is directly in an active N-Ring. - 4.
-Any one 9000 can only participate in one N-Ring. - 5.
+Any one 7014 can only participate in one N-Ring. - 5.
 N-Ring copper ports must be run at 100Mb full duplex, including the default 'autonegotiate' as long as all switches in the ring support 100Mb full duplex.